Copycat Wendy’s Chili Recipe

 Can I make this in a slow cooker?

 Totally.
 Just brown your beef and sauté your veggies first.
 Then toss everything in the slow cooker and let it go on low for 6–8 hours.
-Don’t forget to add the vinegar at the end!
+If you’re new to crockpots, here’s a quick beginner’s guide to slow cooking that might help ease you in.

 Can I make it ahead?